Home

 Planning your driving

 By planning your driving you can avoid unnecessary braking, stopping and starting.
-Every time you brake or stop, the energy used to increase the car's speed disappears.
-To increase speed once again, new energy must be consumed.
+Every time you brake or stop, the car loses speed that must then be built up again using additional energy.
 In order to reduce your fuel consumption you should make as few stops as possible and maintain a steady speed.

 To be able to plan your driving, you should keep a proper distance to the vehicle in front so that you can see what is happening further down the road.
 Adapt your speed by engine braking as you approach intersections, roundabouts and traffic lights so that you can, if possible, avoid stopping.